Anhui Erzheng Electric Co., Ltd. presents 6 distinct application features of box-type substations.

 (3) The substation has been verified through factory acceptance testing.

-2. Overall structure of the box-type substation
+2. Overall Structure of the Box-Type Substation

-5. Functional Features of the Low-Voltage Side
+5. Functional Features on the Low-Voltage Side

 6. Enclosure Manufacturing Process